 Mark Zinni joined WFSB as an anchor and reporter in 2014 and can be seen weekdays on Channel 3 Eyewitness News from 4 to 6:30 and on Eyewitness News at 11.

 Mark is an Emmy and Associated Press award-winning journalist who came to Channel 3 from FOX 8 News in Cleveland where he was an anchor and reporter for five years.
 Prior to his time working in Northeast Ohio, he worked for almost seven years as an anchor and reporter at WPRI in Providence, Rhode Island.

 Mark got his start in television in 1995 as an intern at WKYC in Cleveland and later worked as an intern at NBC's TODAY Show in New York.
 In 1997, Mark got his first job as a producer and reporter at WICU in Erie, Pennsylvania, and then went to work as an anchor and reporter at WTOV in Steubenville, OH.

 Born and raised on the east side of Cleveland, Mark graduated from Notre Dame-Cathedral Latin High School in 1994.
 He is a 1998 graduate of the School of Journalism & Mass Communication at St. Bonaventure University in Olean, NY.

-Mark is proud to live in Connecticut with his husband and their dog, Ellie.
+Mark lives in Old Saybrook with his husband and their dog, Ellie.